11 untranslatable Dutch words (yes, gezellig is there)

 Plaatsvervangende schaamte is that feeling of shame you experience caused by someone else’s (stupid) actions.
 Ah yes, second-hand embarrassment.
 That’s got to be one of the top 5 worst feelings ever. 🤦♂️

-It’s that feeling you get when you see your President making a fool of himself in a press conference (a completely hypothetical situation of course).
+It’s that feeling you get when you see your President making a fool of himself during a press conference (a completely hypothetical situation of course).

 When digging through the possible meaning of these words, we found the term “vicarious shame” which is another interesting way of putting it.